You Don't Know Love (Olly Murs song)

 "You Don't Know Love" is a song performed by English singer-songwriter Olly Murs.
 It was released as a digital download on 8 July 2016 through Sony Music as the lead single from his fifth studio album 24 Hrs (2016).
-The song peaked at number 15 on the UK Singles Chart and his since been certified Gold for selling in excess of 400,000 copies.
+The song peaked at number 15 on the UK Singles Chart and his since been certified Platinum for selling in excess of 600,000 copies or equivalent streams.